-Recently I gave a presentation to a group of professionals on “Essential Eight: Clauses That Should be in Every Executive’s Contract.”
+One time I gave a presentation to a group of professionals on “Essential Eight: Clauses That Should be in Every Executive’s Contract.”
 From my experience in nonprofit formation and compliance, it’s clear that great employment relationships start with smart employee agreements.
-This goes for both private and public, for-profit and non-profit, organizations.
+This goes for both private and public, for-profit and nonprofit, organizations.
 An employee agreement ultimately benefits both the executive hire and the organization as it can minimize risk for both parties.
 (Remember, an employee handbook is entirely different than an employee agreement and certainly shouldn’t be mistaken for one!)

 A good employment agreement should clearly spell out the terms of the employment relationship and should include (in some form of wording or another) the following eight clauses highlighted below.

 Dispute resolution and forum selection sound a bit confusing?
 I would be happy to discuss these clauses in detail with you if you’re getting ready to hire a new executive, forming a new nonprofit, or are updating employee agreements.
 It’s never too early or too late to make sure you maximize the power of the employee agreement.

 Contact me at any time to take me up on my offer for a free one hour consult!